flarehotspot/sdk-utils/sdk/mkdocs/docs/api/accounts-api.md

 fmt.Println(acct) // Account
 ```

-Given an user account instance, you can access the following properties and methods.
+Given an user account instance, you can access the following properties and methods:

 ### Username
 It returns the username of the user account.